artkoder/events-bot-new/README.md

 Background crawling collects posts from configured VK communities and filters them by event keywords and date patterns.
 Matching posts land in an operator review queue where they can be accepted, enriched with extra info, rejected or skipped.
-Accepted items are processed through the existing pipeline to create a Telegraph page, calendar links and a VK publish queue item.
+Accepted items go through the existing pipeline to create a Telegraph page, calendar links and, if desired, a VK repost.

 This is an MVP using **aiogram 3** and SQLite.
 It is designed for deployment on Fly.io with a webhook.